danieltjw/aifutures/README.md

 # Future of Capitalism, Wealth

+Capitalism has been an effective tool in our struggle against scarcity by helping us accelerate technological advances.
+Our current version might be too addictive, training us to accept environmental harm and human suffering as trade-off to get ahead.

+In the future, once our fear of scarcity has been quench, we might create a more wholesome form of capitalism.

-[Abundant Intellect and Energy in the coming decades](#energy-solar-and-other-renewables-compared-to-our-limited-reserve-of-fossil-fuels) and the eventual possibility of AGI / ASI will lead to an unprecedented amounts of wealth creation.
+[Abundant Intellect and Energy in the coming decades](#energy-solar-and-other-renewables-compared-to-our-limited-reserve-of-fossil-fuels) and will lead to an unprecedented amounts of wealth creation.

 In the age of profound abundance, traditional capitalism and wealth inequality will be rendered meaningless.

-In contrast to the age of scarcity, people who horde excessive amounts of wealth will be treated as having an addiction problem.
+In contrast to the age of scarcity where it may be wise to save for a rainy day, in the age of abundance there will be social pressure to view accumulation of excessive wealth as an addiction problem.

 _In the Partnership/Caretaker Scenario, a Artificial Super Intelligence will support a post-basic-scarcity world._